opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

 !!! note

-    An account can only be open in session for one device at a time.
+    An account can only be logged in to one device at a time.
     For example, if the QFieldCloud username `ninja_001` login into the QField mobile application on a new device, their previous device will automatically be logged out.
-    **Crucially, attempting to share a single account across multiple devices can cause synchronization errors, leading to data loss or data corruption, or unable to push their data collected on the field to the cloud.**
+    **If you are attempting to share a single account across multiple devices this can cause synchronization errors, data loss or data corruption.
+    It may also lead to that users won't be able to push their data collected on the field to the cloud.**

     To have multiple people working safely and concurrently on a project (e.g., `survey_001`), you will need an **Organization Plan**.
     This allows you to invite different user accounts (e.g., `ninja_001`, `ninja_002`, `ninja_00n`) to collaborate.